Tax Filing In The UK For International Students – All You Need To Know

 Reclaiming VAT (Value Added Tax) In The UK For International Students

-International students in the UK can enjoy the benefits of the VAT Retail Export Scheme.
-You can reclaim the VAT charges that were taken for your purchases.
+International students in the UK can benefit from the VAT Retail Export Scheme.
+You can reclaim the VAT charged on your purchases.

 Also See